dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Carlo Vicari:**
-you know I think the funny thing about that is is a lot of the people that are interested in privacy and decentralisation they don't necessarily make up a huge chunk of the general
+you know I think the funny thing about that is a lot of the people that are interested in privacy and decentralisation they don't necessarily make up a huge chunk of the general